kkthxbye-code/csgo_bugs/sv_pure_bypass_8/README.md

     1. Install [Dokany](https://github.com/dokan-dev/dokany) (necessary for mirroring the VPK files) - [Download from GitHub](https://github.com/dokan-dev/dokany/releases/download/v1.4.0.1000/Dokan_x64.msi)
     2. Reboot the computer.
     3. Download [`mirror.exe`](mirror.exe) or compile it using the instructions above.
-2. Add `-netcon 2121` to launch options.
+2. Add `-netconport 2121` to launch options.
 3. Update `CSGO_EXE_DIR` and `VIDEO_FILE` constants in the `wallhack.js` file.
    Note that on Windows you need to use `\\` to add a backslash.
 4. Run `node wallhack.js`